ruzgar-mcu-wizard/rtl8812cu-drivers-for-windows/README.md

 - Go to **Details** tab
 - Select **Hardware IDs**

-The ID should be ONLY this (or close):
+The ID should be ONLY this:

 **USB\VID_0BDA&PID_C812**